Lightning and thunderstorm

 When enough charge is accumulated, the air breaks down electrically and narrow, hot, highly ionised channels are formed where the movement of electrons neutralises the accumulated charges.
 Ionisation means that negative electrons are removed from air molecules which thus remain positive, and the insulating air becomes electrically conductive.

 The main phases of cloud-to-ground lightning are leaders and return strokes.
 A leader generally comes down from the cloud, forming or re-charging the lightning channel, and a return stroke neutralises it, proceeding very quickly from the ground to the cloud.
 A leader-return stroke pair is called a stroke.
-A lightningflash consists of one or more strokes, which may follow the same channel of fork into two or more.
+A lightning flash consists of one or more strokes, which may follow the same channel of fork into two or more.
 The whole flash usually lasts less than a second.

 What is a thunderstorm?

 In Finland, thunderstorms are divided into two general types: air-mass thunderstorms and frontal thunderstorms.
 In the former, the instability that makes thunderclouds to develop occurs in the same air mass, and is often caused by Sun's heating in the afternoon.
-In the latter, the main energy for the thunderstorms comes from the differences between the two air masses in the front.
+In the latter, the main energy for the thunderstorms comes from the differences between the two air masses in the weather front.
 Cold-front thunderstorms are usually the most violent.

 What is thunder?

-Thunder is the sharp or rumbling sound that accompanies lightning.
-It is caused by the intense heating and expansion of the air along the lightning channel.
-The rumble of thunder is caused by the noise arriving from parts of the channel at different distances.
-For this reason, thunder also lasts longer than the flash, and because sound speed is relatively low (see the next question).
+The rumble of thunder is caused by the noise arriving from parts of the lightning channel at different distances.
+For this reason, thunder also lasts longer than the flash, and because the speed of sound is relatively low.

 How far away is the thunderstorm?